gitter-badger/ngcloud/docs/install.rst

 Installation
 ============

 Require Python 3.3+, setuptools, and pip.
-Other Python versions are not tested.
-On version below 3.4, pathlib_ is required during installation, try
+Other Python versions have not been tested.

+On versions below 3.4, pathlib_ is required during installation.
+Install it through

 .. code::